The Irish Potato Famine 1846-1850

 “Soupers”

 Some of the Protestant charities running soup kitchens demanded that people convert from Catholicism before receiving help.
 For many of the Irish, clinging to their faith when all else seemed lost, this was a dreadful proposition.
-Those who did convert, probably without much conviction, were derided and referred to as ’soupers’, a term which has persisted long after the famine and is used to describe anyone who ’sells out’ on their beliefs.
+The conection between saving lives and proselytising led to much bitterness and was denounced by many Anglicans.
+Those whose hunger outwieghed everything else and who did convert, probably without much conviction, were derided and referred to as ‘soupers’.

 Black ‘47